AberdeenPHP/AberdeenPHP-Website/readme.md

 In the config directory you'll find a [/config/site.php](/config/site.php) file.
 This is a central place for most of contact details or links around the website.

 By placing this data in a config file it makes it almost impossible to accidentally forget to update a link buried deep on the website.

+#### Tests and Build Process

+When you submit a Pull Request we have Travis CI installed.
+This will automatically create an in-memory copy of the website and run the tests that you have added (you did add tests - right?)
+You can see the config for this process in the [/.travis.yml](.travis.yml) file.

+When your pull request is merged to master a deployment is triggered on the server and this also creates and css and javascript as it runs.

 #### Other Bits